-Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items) are reported in the applicable governmental column in the government-wide financial statements.
-Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (for improvements to land and structures and equipment) and have an estimated useful life in excess of one year.
+Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), are reported in the applicable governmental column in the government-wide financial statements.
+Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (for improvements to land and structures and equipment) and have an estimated useful life in excess of two years.
 Structures with an initial cost of \$100,000 are considered capital assets.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition value at the date of donation in accordance with GASB Statement No. 72.

 The cost of normal maintenance and repairs that do not add to the value of the assets or materially extend assets' lives are not capitalized.
 Major outlays for capital assets and improvement are capitalized as projects are constructed.
-Property, plant and equipment of the government are depreciated using straight-line method over the following estimated useful lives:
+Donated capital assets are recorded at acquisition value at the date of donation in accordance with GASB No. 72.
+Property, plant and equipment of the government is depreciated using straight-line method over the following estimated useful lives: